eheinzen/elo/README.md

 # The `elo` Package

 The `elo` package includes functions to address all kinds of Elo calculations.
-Most functions begin with the prefix "elo.", for easy autocompletion.

 ```{r}
 library(elo)